 You can also look for tents called bevy tents.

-Otherwise, you can cut out the bottom.
-Never put a tent with a bottom right over outdoor tiles, bricks or concrete for long, you will have a recipe for mold fast.
+Never put a tent with a bottom right over outdoor tiles, bricks, or concrete for long, you will have a recipe for mold fast.
 (You can cut out the bottom of the tent if need be).

-You can put up a tent on top of a camping cot like in the pictures of the Tenton one person tent linked to above.
-But to keep a low profile I prefer to use a camping cot and then string up the rainfly or mosquito net so it does not go higher than the balcony rails.
+You can put up a tent on top of a camping cot like in the pictures of the Tenton one-person tent.
+But to keep a low profile when balcony camping I prefer no tent – just the camping cot and then string up the rainfly or mosquito net so it does not go higher than the balcony rails.

-Brands of Tents that are Low in Offgassing
+Brands of Tents that are Low in Offgassing/Low-Odor

 I like putting tents in the sun to offgas them.
-Smell them to test, and also touch them to make sure they don’t cause skin irritation.
+Smell them to test them, and also touch them to make sure they don’t cause skin irritation.
 You may have to test them by sleeping in them to test for tolerance if you’re chemically sensitive.

-- REI (polyester, rainfly, and floor coated with PU) has been used by some very sensitive folks.
+- REI (polyester, rainfly, and floor coated with PU).

 - LL Bean (polyester with PU from what I have seen).